Last updated 26 September 2024

 Police or the local councils have the power to investigate limited kinds of nuisance complaints, take action to prevent relevant ongoing nuisance and impose fines for breaches of nuisance laws.

-In addition, private nuisances may give rise to a right by one person to make a claim requesting damages or an injunction to prevent the ongoing nuisance.
+In addition, private nuisances may give rise to a right by one person to make a claim requesting damages (financial compensation for loss or harm as a result of the nuisance) or an injunction (a court order to stop the nuisance occurring in the future).
 This is known as a common law action in nuisance.

 Legislation may restrict a person’s ability to bring an action in nuisance.
-For instance, legislation protects the operators of the Milton Brewery from actions for nuisance (arising from the emission of aerosols, fumes, light, noise, odour, particles or smoke) in relation to residences which are part of a development application made after 27 April 2009 (Sustainable Planning Act 2009 (Qld)).
+For instance, ch 7 pt 4 of the Planning Act 2016 (Qld) provides for urban encroachment registration.
+An urban encroachment registration for the Milton Brewery protects the operators from actions for nuisance (arising from the emission of aerosols, fumes, light, noise, odour, particles or smoke).
+Registrations last for 10 years when the registration will need to be renewed if it is still required.
 As parts of Queensland become more densely populated, it is likely that other industries or activities may also be given similar legislative protection.